NATIONAL PLANT A FLOWER DAY

 Marigolds and Daffodils are the flowers of March.

 Seeds can be started inside and set in a sunny window.
 When the weather is nicer, move those plants outside.
-Keep the soil moist, but not wet and follow the instructions on the seed package for proper germination of the seedling.
-For those who can’t wait, get out those seed catalogs and start planning your next flower garden.
+Keep the soil moist but not wet, and follow the seed package’s instructions for proper germination of the seedling.
+Those who can’t wait, get out those seed catalogs and start planning your next flower garden.

 Flowers always make people better, happier and more helpful; they are sunshine, food and medicine to the soul. ~Luther Burbank, botanist (1849-1926)